 The Malott Family Zoo Intern Program provides Chicago high school students with the opportunity to learn about Lincoln Park Zoo while educating others about animal and conservation science.
-Interns will meet on Zoom for a four-week, paid program to learn informal education techniques, consider how to communicate conservation messages using digital platforms, and create a culminating project.
+Interns will meet in person at the zoo for a seven-week, paid program to investigate informal education techniques, consider how to communicate conservation messages to zoo guests, and create a culminating project.
 Interns also meet with researchers and Animal Care staff to learn more about potential careers in the animal science and conservation fields.

 To qualify, an applicant must:

-- Be entering grades 10–12 or their freshman year of college in Fall 2021
+- Be entering grades 10–12 or their freshman year of college in fall 2022.

 - Have proof of identity and authorization to work in the U.S., in accordance with federal law.